RensVlooswijk/PIT-Internship/README.md

 ### 3. Future-Oriented Organization
 > You explore the organizational context of your project, make business, sustainable and ethical considerations and manage all aspects of the execution of the project.

-During my internship, I

-Throughout my internship, I successfully navigated the organizational context of ROC Tilburg and PIT.
-I kept in close contact with stakeholders via weekly meetings and accommodated their needs in my project.
-This was validated by the interest shown by teachers at "het Schakelcollege."

-The VR language learning game was designed with business, sustainability, and ethical considerations in mind.
-Its scalability and use of existing tech infrastructure position it well for future growth, while data from user testing was handled with careful attention to privacy and safety.

-Effective project management was key to my work, as I adhered to a project plan, tracked progress, and managed tasks diligently.
-I also prepared a comprehensive transfer report to ensure a smooth transition for the next intern, demonstrating a future-oriented approach.
+**Exploring Organizational Context**:
+The first day I started as an intern I was given a presentation and explanation of the organizational context of both ROC Tilburg and PIT.
+This helped me know who to go for if I needed help.
+I also kept close contact with the people that were important for me within the organization, like Erdinç, Daan and Rudy, through weekly meetings.

+**Business, Sustainable, and Ethical Considerations**:
+Furthermore, my vision of the project was always forward-looking, as I was constantly looking for new technologies and had scalability in mind.
+I also created a internship takeover document so that my project can be taken over after my internship ends.
+During the project I also considered the cost-effectiveness, as I made sure to use API's and tools that were free, cheap and or scalable.

+**Managing the Project**:
+I feel like I managed my project effectively by using all the proper tools like Trello and GitHub.
+I also showed my project on several occasions to my stakeholders and used their feedback to troubleshoot the issues.

 [Return to table of contents](#table-of-contents)